Orange in France: Presentation, Offers and Contact in 2023

 - The Orange Mobicarte Vacances World for €14.99, which is valid for 14 days and includes 10GB of data in world.

 If you need a recharge, you'll be able to purchase an Orange recharge tailored to your needs, with prices ranging from €5 to €100.

 The Orange internet plans

-As for the Orange internet plans, you have the choice between ADSL, VDSL and fibre.
-These are all gathered under the name of "Livebox" and "Livebox Up", depending on what type of internet usage you need.
+As for the Orange internet plans, you have the choice between ADSL, VDSL and optical fiber.
+These are all gathered under the name of "Livebox", "Livebox Up" and "Livebox Max", depending on what type of internet usage you need.

 The Orange Customer Service